beatrixwashere/RedBallMakerPlus/README.md

 before making a suggestion, make sure it isn't in this list, which includes everything i have planned:
 - creating joints between blocks
-- editing blocks by dragging their vertices
-- undos, redos, and autosaves
-- importing from a txt file
 - script editing, as well as an alternate language for scripting
-- layers for better organization
 - built in player, along with movement tracing
 - toolbox for saving and duplicating blocks
 - ui color themes